-Acute low back pain is a frequently occurring condition across the population and most of us would get some form of back pain at least once in our lifetime.
-The causes of back pain is still a huge debate amongst clinicians nowadays and despite our medical advancements, there does not seem to be a good explanation for why an individual will get back pain or what structures are the actual cause of the pain.
+Acute low back pain or pain in the lumbar spine is a frequently occurring condition across the population and most of us would get some form of back pain at least once in our lifetime.
+The cause of low back pain is still a huge debate amongst clinicians nowadays and despite our medical advancements, there does not seem to be a good explanation for why an individual will get back pain or what structures are the actual cause of low back pain.

 When should I go to the hospital for my lower back pain?

 Signs and symptoms of a lower back pain may include:

 - Painful unremitting back pain not subsiding with over the counter pain medications